-The area is home to Chorltonville, an estate of 262 houses built in 1910-1911 and partially inspired by the Arts and Crafts movement; it was originally intended as affordable rental housing for skilled artisans.
-Chorlton has an independent and bohemian atmosphere.
-The area hosts a range of local festivals each year including the Chorlton Book Festival, the Big Green Festival, and the Chorlton Arts Festival.
+The area is home to Chorltonville, an estate of 262 houses partially inspired by the Arts and Crafts movement; built in 1910-1911 as part of the garden village movement, it was originally intended as affordable rental housing for skilled artisans.
+Chorlton has an independent and, to some, bohemian atmosphere.
+The area hosts a range of local festivals each year including the Chorlton Book Festival, the Big Green Festival, the Chorlton Arts Festival, and many others.

-Did you know that Chorlton was the location for Cosgrove Hall, the animation studios where series such as Danger Mouse were created and developed?
+Did you know...Chorlton was the location for Cosgrove Hall, the animation studios where series such as Dangermouse were first created and developed.

-There are regular bus services to the universities, City Centre, and Piccadilly Station.
+There are regular bus services to the universities, City Centre and Piccadilly Station.
 Chorlton is also well served by Metrolink services, the city's tram system.